 As desired, the sender who uses the website form can either remain anonymous or enter their e-mail address.
-If an e-mail address is specified, the Stopline will send a standard reply confirming the receipt of the report.
+If an e-mail address is specified, the Stopline will send a standard reply solely confirming the receipt of the report.

 It is specially advised not to send images, as this could already be an illegal action.
 In order to investigate a report, it is sufficient for the Stopline to receive a detailed reference of the suspicious material.
+This might include the following information:

+- a clear URL for website contents (www),

+- a detailed specification of the author

+- the date,

-This would be a clear URL for homepage contents (www), a detailed specification of the author, the date, the subject and/or keywords in file-sharing programs (e.g. Kazaa) or a detailed description of the posting in news groups.
+- the subject and/or keywords in file-sharing programs (e.g. Kazaa)

+- or a detailed description of the posting in news groups.

 In this case, the name of the news group, the news server, sender, date and subject of the posting are important.
 A free text field is provided for commenting on or summarising the reported content.